wimglenn/advent-of-code-data/README.rst

 .. image:: https://user-images.githubusercontent.com/6615374/52138567-26e09f80-2613-11e9-8eaf-c42757bc9b86.png

-As you can see above, I've actually got an incorrect code for `2017 Day 20: Particle Swarm <https://adventofcode.com/2017/day/20>`_, but that bug only showed up for google token's dataset.
+As you can see above, I actually had incorrect code for `2017 Day 20: Particle Swarm <https://adventofcode.com/2017/day/20>`_, but that `bug <https://github.com/wimglenn/advent-of-code-wim/commit/31e454270001c6d06b46014fe5dafd03e29507b8>`_ only showed up for the google token's dataset.
 Whoops.
 Also, it looks like my algorithm for `2017 Day 13: Packet Scanners <https://adventofcode.com/2017/day/13>`_ was kinda garbage.
 Too slow.
 According to `AoC FAQ <https://adventofcode.com/about>`_:

   *every problem has a solution that completes in at most 15 seconds on ten-year-old hardware*